DuBirdFly/uvm_lab/lab_05_remake/doc/uvm_learn.md

 The workflow of these 4 register macro:

-1. Create a proxy(ä»£ç†) class for the registered class: which named 'type_id'
+1. Create a proxy(´úÀí) class for the registered class: which named 'type_id'
    - 'type-id' is specifically used to replace the `new()` function, so it's called a proxy class
 2. Create a registered class, Register the class in Factory (complex process)
 3. Create a static function `type_id::create()`